 Documentation

-Complete guide to using bgit for managing multiple Git identities
+Complete guide to using the bgit CLI tool for managing multiple Git identities

 Installation